idanglomato/DC-Investigating-Netflix-Movies-and-Guest-Stars-in-The-Office/README.md

-# Datacamp Data Science Project 1
+# Datacamp Data Science with Python Project 1
 ## Investigating Netflix Movies and Guest Stars in The Office

 Netflix!
 What started in 1997 as a DVD rental service has since exploded into the largest entertainment/media company by market capitalization, boasting over 200 million subscribers as of January 2021.